- 1 1-800-HURT-911® NY Car Accident Attorneys

-What many people, including some attorneys, do not know is that once you have a broken bone or another serious injury, you can get money for all your other injuries which are not legally serious.
+What many people, including some attorneys, do not know is that once you have a broken bone or another serious injury, you can get money for all your other injuries that are not legally serious.

-What constitutes a “legally serious” injury is extremely confusing and difficult to understand even for many personal injury lawyers.
+What constitutes a “legally serious” injury is extremely confusing and difficult to understand even for many car accident lawyers.
 Many lawyers have had cases with injuries requiring shoulder, wrist, knee, and back surgery dismissed by courts.
 Those clients had their case thrown out of court and they got nothing!

 Many court decisions dismissing cases state that the plaintiff failed to prove the injury was serious.
 Often, this means the attorney failed to prove that the injury is serious.

-While other attorneys often send their clients to defense medical exams alone, we go with you and bring an orthopedic surgeon to your orthopedic exam and a neurologist to your neurology exam to observe the insurance company doctors.
+While other car accident attorneys often send their clients to defense medical exams alone, we go with you and bring an orthopedic surgeon to your orthopedic exam and a neurologist to your neurology exam to observe the insurance company doctors.
 Our doctors write reports of their observations which can prevent your case from getting dismissed.

 Soft Tissue Injuries

 Do you think your knee injury, shoulder injury, back injury, or neck injury is serious?
 We say YES!

 The photo below shows a car accident in which our client’s car rolled over on its side when it was hit by a car that ran a stop sign at an intersection in the Bronx, NYC.
-One of our clients had a knee injury with arthroscopic surgery and our other client did not have any surgery or significant treatment.
+One of our clients had a knee injury and later had arthroscopic surgery.
+Our other client did not have any surgery and had little treatment.